Hold on! Before we delve into the challenges of measuring the size of the dive industry, let me pose a question to you.

 But even if we typically assume that snorkeling gear is included in dive gear sales numbers, how could we capture all snorkeling gear sales when evaluating the size of the market?

-First of all, should low-end snorkeling gear sold by dive gear brands to large retailers like Costco and Walmart be included in our numbers?
+First of all, should low-end snorkeling gear sold by dive gear brands to large retailers, such as Costco and Walmart, be included in our numbers?
 Some of that equipment can barely be used for more than fooling around in the backyard pool for half a summer!
 On the other hand, snorkeling gear sold in dive shops tends to be more high-end equipment.
 Should all of it still be part of our evaluation of the size of the dive industry?
 If we survey dive gear manufacturers’ sales of fins, masks, and snorkels, these sales numbers are included.

-Besides, how could you know for sure if the end-user buying a set of fins is a snorkeler or scuba diver?
+Besides, how can you be sure if the end-user buying a set of fins is a snorkeler or a scuba diver?

-In parallel to that, big retailers often source gear independently for their in-house brands, as Decathlon does in Europe.
+In parallel, big retailers often source gear independently for their in-house brands, as Decathlon does in Europe.
 Their dive and snorkeling gear sales numbers are usually not part of a survey of dive gear sales conducted with dive gear manufacturers.
-And we shouldn’t underestimate the snorkeling and diving revenues from these in-house brands.
+We shouldn’t underestimate the revenue from snorkeling and diving activities associated with these in-house brands.
 Let’s not forget that Decathlon brought the highly successful full-face snorkeling mask to market.

 A retailer may order its in-house brand BCDs from a known dive gear manufacturer.
 In that case, if we evaluate the size of the industry by looking at dive gear manufacturers’ revenues, these BCDs are included.
 However, if the same retailer orders masks directly from a Chinese supplier, these numbers bypass a survey of traditional dive gear manufacturers.

 This leads us to another problem – a structural challenge with the way we collect data.
 Because it is hard to survey manufacturers, dive gear sales are often evaluated by multiplying the number of dive stores in a market by the average sales of a dive shop.
-But that leaves a big part of the market out, namely sales of dive gear in other retailers like West Marine in the USA and online dive gear retailers that do not operate a traditional dive shop like DiveInn in Europe.
+However, that leaves a significant portion of the market out, namely sales of dive gear in other retailers, such as West Marine in the USA, and online dive gear retailers that do not operate traditional dive shops.

 And even within dive store sales, what should we include or exclude?
 Spearfishing and freediving gear?
 Probably yes.
-A lot of it is sold by dive gear manufacturers and dive stores.
+A significant portion is sold by dive gear manufacturers and dive stores.
 But dive stores sell all kinds of other stuff!

-For instance, the Business of Diving Institute conducted a study on dive store average revenues.
+For instance, the Business of Diving Institute conducted a study on the average revenues of dive stores.
 But how much of that top-line is actually from dive gear?
 And how much is from T-shirts and apparel sales?
 There is no limit to what dive store owners may decide to sell in their stores.
 Some dive stores sell surfboards!
-So, we must dig further to sort out what part of it is from dive gear.
+Therefore, we must dig further to determine which part of it is from the dive gear.

 And, wait!
 That’s not all!
 What about Apple watches?
-The Apple Watch Ultra can be used as a scuba diving computer, so if somebody buys one instead of a traditional dive computer, the amount spent on that Apple watch is squarely in the dive industry.
-However, most people use an Apple watch for more than one purpose.
-Even if we know how many Ultra were sold by Apple, it doesn’t tell us how many were sold to people who intend on using it as a dive computer.
+The Apple Watch Ultra can be used as a scuba diving computer, so if somebody buys one instead of a traditional dive computer, the amount spent on that Apple Watch is squarely in the dive industry.
+However, most people use an Apple Watch for more than one purpose.
+Even if we know how many Ultras were sold by Apple, it doesn’t tell us how many were sold to people who intend on using it as a dive computer.

 So, measuring the size of the scuba diving industry is a gigantic 3D puzzle – maybe 6D!